 So, in reality, this seemingly benign line is a major dis when connotative meaning is analyzed.

 - “We could live offa the fatta the lan’” –Of Mice and Men by John Steinbeck

 When George says this to Lennie, he’s using connotative language to convince Lennie that with their own hard work and resourcefulness, they could be independent, surviving solely on what the Earth can provide.
 It paints a picture of mother earth as plentiful and giving, and them as the benefactors.

 - “A cloud, the exact color of the boy’s hat and shaped like a turnip, had descended over the sun, and another, worse looking, crouched behind the car.
 Mr. Shiftlet felt that the rottenness of the world was about to engulf him.” –The Life You Save May Be Your Own by Flannery O’Connor

 In this excerpt from Flannery O’Connor’s short story, the words “cloud,” “descended,” “crouched,” “rottenness,” and “engulf,” have all been carefully selected for the emotional association.
 The word cloud is used to indicate both a literal and a metaphoric cloud.
 Crouched, rottenness, and engulf all have more negative associations to them, adding to the ominous mood of the short story.

 Having a clear definition of connotation in literature can help students become better readers and writers.
-Practice identifying and analyzing these choices will also help.
+Using examples of connotation to practice identifying and analyzing these choices will also help.